iterative/dvc/docs/doc.rst

 Init Command
 ============
-This command initializes a local DVC environment (repository) in a local directory on your machine.
+This command initializes a local DVC environment (repository) in a current Git repository.

-**Note:** such a directory should contain either a local git repo or a remote git repo clone.

 .. code-block:: shell
    :linenos: